Kirk Marshall Clayton – Greater New Orleans Sports Hall of Fame

 Clayton also qualified for the 1968 U.S. Olympic Trials, finishing fifth in the 100-meter dash – a position that would have earned him a slot on the national team by current standards (2015).

-He was also inducted into San Jose State’s Athletics Hall of Fame.
+He has also been inducted into San Jose State’s Athletics Hall of Fame.